xhxhkxh/LFM/README.md

 *From the developer:*

 > The LFM project consumed years of my life, and standing here now, I'm overwhelmed by a flood of emotions I can't quite name.
 The memories we've built through LFM are etched permanently in my mind—vivid, precious, and unforgettable.
->
-> Because, as they say: *"代码可能过时，但是那个瞬间，永远新鲜"* (Code may become outdated, but that moment will always be fresh).

 Special thanks to all contributors who have helped improve the codebase and architecture.